selfrefactor/rambda/CONTRIBUTING.md

 I give you example steps of the `PR` process.

-> Create a method file in `modules` folder.
+> Create a method file in `src` folder.

-If the new method is `R.endsWith`, then the created file will be `./modules/endsWith.js`
+If the new method is `R.endsWith`, then the created file will be `./src/endsWith.js`

 > Write the function declaration and function's logic.